chrisgramberg678/ml-project/README.md

 `python gradient_descent_setup.py build_ext --inplace`

-This will create a grad.so file which can be imported into Python using `import grad'.
+This will create a grad.so file which can be imported into Python using `import grad`.
 There is a test method `grad.test()` which demonstrates a simple example of using the PyGradient_Descent class.
 New gradient_descent objects can be created in this way:

 `gd = PyGradient_Descent([X],[y])`